Cousins returns to Vikings quarterback room after quarantine

 The Vikings, as of Tuesday, had the lowest percentage (70) of vaccinated players in the NFL, according to a person with knowledge of the data.
 The person spoke to The Associated Press on condition of anonymity because the team-by-team figures were not being publicized.
 The leaguewide rate of players who’ve received at least one dose hit the 90% mark earlier this week.

-Coach Mike Zimmer has bluntly expressed his frustration with the vaccine holdouts, not only in the locker room but in public, with the Delta variant fueling another nationwide surge in COVID-19 cases.
+Coach Mike Zimmer has bluntly expressed his frustration with the vaccine holdouts, not only in the locker room but in public, with the more contagious delta variant of the coronavirus fueling another nationwide surge in COVID-19 cases.

 From a competitive standpoint, the scare of suddenly losing the starting quarterback to quarantine rather than injury or illness – dreading the possibility of a costlier such setback in the regular season – made Zimmer even more exasperated with Cousins and the others on the team who have opted against getting the shots.

-“I’m done talking about vaccinations.
+”I’m done talking about vaccinations.
 I’m out of that business,” Zimmer said Wednesday.
-He was not scheduled to be available to the media Thursday.
+He was not available to the media Thursday.

 Cousins said his relationship with the head coach is ”absolutely” fine after a ”tremendous” phone conversation Wednesday between the two.